liangzheng816/OfficeDocs-SharePoint/migration/mm-troubleshoot.md

 SharePoint admin roles created as a result of joining an Azure group aren't fully supported by Migration Manager.
 For file share migrations, these users can't access the **Scans** tab.
 For cloud migrations, these users can't access the **Scans** tab or the **Migrations** tab.

 **Workaround**.
-Until this is resolved, assigned the user either a SharePoint admin or Global admin role.
+Assign the user either a SharePoint admin or Global admin role.

+> [!IMPORTANT]
+> Microsoft recommends that you use roles with the fewest permissions.
+This helps improve security for your organization.
+Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.

 1. In the admin center, go to the **Users** > [Active users](https://go.microsoft.com/fwlink/p/?linkid=850628) page.
 2. On the **Active users** page, select the user whose admin role you want to change.
 In the flyout pane, under **Roles**, select **Manage roles**.